m2marcelo/countries/README.md

 ## Development helping resources and credits

-For this project I did some research to help me finding solutions to some problems.
+For this project I used the contente presente in the nanodegree videos, picked a few content from previous projects and did some web research to help me finding solutions to some problems.
 I can quite a few:
 * ExpressoIdlingResource.kt - got this code from the previous projects available in Udacity.
 * Outcome.kt - Sealed class to help me handling the requests and exceptions, got the concept from [here](https://phauer.com/2019/sealed-classes-exceptions-kotlin/)